MonkyGT/BananaModInfo/README.md

-# MonkeModInfo
+# BananaModInfo
-This repository keeps up-to-date info for MonkeModManager.
+This repository keeps up-to-date info for BananaModManager.